openNDS/openNDS/docs/source/binauth.rst

 All Other Methods
 -----------------
+When the first argument is other than auth_client or ndsctl_auth, the following arguments are set to:

  * arg[2] = client_mac
  * arg[3] = bytes_incoming (total incoming bytes for client)
  * arg[4] = bytes_outgoing (total incoming bytes for client)